Hugh Blaker: Hugh Blaker and the Isleworth Mona Lisa

-Shortly before World War I, Hugh Blaker discovered a painting of the Mona Lisa in the home of a Somerset nobleman in whose family it had been for nearly 100 years.
+Shortly before World War I, Hugh Blaker discovered a painting of the Mona Lisa which had been sold from Montacute House in 1911 where it had been since 1858.
 This discovery led to the conjecture that Leonardo painted two portraits of Lisa del Giocondo: the famous one in The Louvre, and the one discovered by Blaker, who bought the painting and took it to his studio in Isleworth, London, from which it takes its name.
 According to Encyclopedia Americana and The New York Times, The Isleworth Mona Lisa has been attributed to Leonardo, and is thought to be the unfinished portrait from which Raphael made his famous sketch (which is in the Louvre museum); art historian Paul George Konody wrote of the painting that it "in no sense of the word a 'copy,' but varies in some very important points from the Paris 'Mona Lisa'".